 Ashbourne’s criteria for extra time are in line with the Joint Council for Qualifications guidelines on extra time and are subject to regular review by the disability committee.

-Ashbourne does not have the resources to offer separate invigilation for any examinations.
+Ashbourne does not have the resources to offer separate invigilation for any examinations nor does the College have provision to offer scribes.
 Those students who have previously required a reader will be issued with a specialised reader pen and headphones to allow them to complete their examination in the same room as other candidates.

 8.1 Reasonable adjustment under the Equality Act 2010